 In response to COVID-19, some of the initiatives we have implemented across our organisation include:

-- Daily communications being sent to staff, based on the information and updates being provided by the Australian Government and WA Department of Health.
+- Regular communications being sent to staff, based on the information and updates being provided by the Australian Government and WA Department of Health.

-- All staff, contractors and volunteers who have travelled anywhere overseas or interstate recently must inform the organisation and will be required to self-isolate for 14 days from the date of return.
+- All staff, contractors and volunteers who have travelled anywhere overseas or interstate recently must inform the organisation and are required to self-isolate for 14 days from the date of return.

-- Staff unwell with fever or respiratory symptoms are being asked to stay at home and seek medical advice.
+- Staff unwell with fever or respiratory symptoms are asked to stay at home and seek medical advice.